Shen-Kev/Petri-Dish-Gantry/README.md

 The project solves three problems at once:

-1. **Vision.** Detect a small target on a flat workspace despite a wide-angle lens (significant barrel distortion) and an upward-looking camera geometry.
+1. **Vision.** Detect a small target on a flat workspace despite a wide-angle lens (significant barrel distortion) and a downward-looking camera geometry.
 2. **Coordinate transform.** Map detection pixels into real-world millimeters on the gantry's plane, accounting for both lens distortion and camera-to-workspace perspective.
 3. **Real-time motion.** Continuously command the gantry to follow the target.
 The gantry is structurally slow (small stepper, ~9 mm/s arm extension), so the architecture is designed to *never commit to a stale target* — every motion is preemptible by a fresher position update.